stantanasi/mongoose-jsonapi/README.md

 **Parameters:**

-- `sources` «Object | Document» - One or more source objects or documents containing the properties to be applied
+- `sources`: *object | Document* - One or more source objects or documents containing the properties to be applied

 **Returns:**

-- «Document» - The Mongoose Document
+- *Document* - The Mongoose Document

 #### Example